ericcornelissen/AutoCorrect-py/docs/Dictionary.md

 | leads   | The word the given word leads.            | No       |

 ### `.find_word`
 Find a word in the AutoCorrect dictionary.
-A tuple containing information about that word is returned if the word is found.
+Information about the word is returned in the form of a tuple if the word is found.
 Otherwise, if the word wasn't found, a `LookupError` will be thrown.

 ```python